timschreiber/timschreiber.github.com/_posts/2016-02-15-how-to-save-windows-spotlight-lockscreen-images.md

 ---
 layout: post2
 title: "How to Save Windows Spotlight Lockscreen Images"
-description: "Have you ever seen a Spotlight image on your Windows 10 lockscreen and thought, I really want to make that my desktop background?
-Screen grabs and Google Images not doing it for you?
+description: "Ever seen a Spotlight image on your Windows 10 lockscreen and thought, I really want to make that my desktop background?
 There is a way..."
 canonical: "http://timschreiber.com/2016/02/15/how-to-save-windows-spotlight-lockscreen-images/"
 author: "Tim"
 comments: true